jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/more-like-this%7CMore_like_this_request/list%7Cget_the_list_of_the_more-like-this_templates%7C1.md

-This API returns the templates.
-A templates is a query stored with its parameters.
-It can be easily recalled using its name.
+This API returns templates.
+A template is a query stored with its parameters.
+It can be easily re-called using its name.

 **Requirement:** OpenSearchServer v1.5.3